The Patchwork Girl of Oz: Principal character

-Background and analysis
+Background

 In reference to The Patchwork Girl of Oz, one of Baum's letters to his publisher, Sumner Britton of Reilly & Britton, offers unusual insight on Baum's manner of creating his Oz fantasies:

-The same correspondence (November 23–7, 1912) discusses the deleted Chapter 21 of the book, "The Garden of Meats."
+The same correspondence (November 23–27, 1912) discusses the deleted Chapter 21 of the book, "The Garden of Meats".
 The text of the chapter has not survived, but Neill's illustrations and their captions still exist.
 The deleted chapter dealt with a race of vegetable people comparable to the Mangaboos in Chapters 4–6 of Dorothy and the Wizard in Oz.
-The vegetable people grow what Baum elsewhere calls "meat people," apparently for food; Neill's pictures show plants with the heads of human children being watered by their growers.
+The vegetable people grow what Baum elsewhere calls "meat people", apparently for food; Neill's pictures show plants with the heads of human children being watered by their growers.
 (This is thematically connected with the anthropophagous plants in Chapter 10 of Patchwork Girl.)
-Frank Reilly tactfully wrote to Baum that the material was not "in harmony with your other fairy stories," and would generate "considerable adverse criticism."
+Frank Reilly tactfully wrote to Baum that the material was not "in harmony with your other fairy stories", and would generate "considerable adverse criticism".
 Baum saw his point; the chapter was dropped.

+The depiction of Patchwork Girl may have been influenced by the character of Topsy in Uncle Tom's Cabin, and in turn may have influenced the character of Raggedy Ann.

 At least at one point in his life, Baum stated that he considered The Patchwork Girl of Oz "one of the two best books of my career", the other being The Sea Fairies.
-The book was a popular success, selling just over 17,000 copies—though this was somewhat lower than the total for the previous book, The Emerald City of Oz, and marked the start of a trend in declining sales for the Oz books that would not reverse until The Tin Woodman of Oz in 1918.
+The book was a popular success, selling just over 17,000 copies—though this was somewhat lower than the total for the previous book, The Emerald City of Oz, and marked the start of a trend in declining sales for the Oz books that did not reverse until The Tin Woodman of Oz in 1918.